Cotton-spinning machinery

 Cotton-spinning machinery is machines which process (or spin) prepared cotton roving into workable yarn or thread.
 Such machinery can be dated back centuries.
 During the 18th and 19th centuries, as part of the Industrial Revolution cotton-spinning machinery was developed to bring mass production to the cotton industry.
 Cotton spinning machinery was installed in large factories, commonly known as cotton mills.

 History

 Spinning wheel

 The spinning wheel was invented in the Islamic world by 1030.
 It later spread to China by 1090, and then spread from the Islamic world to Europe and India by the 13th century.

 Until the 1740s all spinning was done by hand using a spinning wheel.
-The state of the art spinning wheel in England was known as the Jersey wheel however an alternative wheel, the Saxony wheel was a double band treadle spinning wheel where the spindle rotated faster than the traveller in a ratio of 8:6, drawing on both was done by the spinners fingers.
+The state of the art spinning wheel in England was known as the Jersey wheel; however, an alternative wheel, the Saxony wheel, was a double band treadle spinning wheel where the spindle rotated faster than the traveller in a ratio of 8:6.
+Drawing on both was done by the spinner's fingers.